User Guide

 Line highlight tint

 The active line in rail mode can have a configurable colour tint applied as an overlay.
-This makes the current line stand out more clearly, especially at high magnification.

 Choose from five presets in Settings → Rail Reading: